NeedFulCabin3/ISHAAN-HUMANEY-PORTFOLIO---Royal-Edition/README.md

 The unique layout grids, specific combination of print-style typography, structural layout patterns, custom CSS animation parameters, and branding assets are the **exclusive property of Ishaan Humaney**.

+### Applicable Statutory Protection Frameworks:

+**1. The Copyright Act, 1957**

+  • **Section 2(o):** Protects the underlying source code, scripts, software logic, and computational structures as       original literary works.

+  • **Section 2(c):** Protects the visual UI layout, custom color palettes, graphic elements, and spatial orchestration as original artistic works.

+  • **Section 14 & Section 51:** Grants exclusive statutory rights to the author to reproduce, perform, publish, adopt, or translate the work, making any unauthorized cloning, hosting, or distribution an act of civil copyright infringement.

+  • **Section 57:** Asserts non-transferable **Author's Special Rights (Moral Rights)**, protecting against unauthorized distortion, mutilation, or alteration that harms the creator's honor or reputation.

+**2. The Information Technology Act, 2000**

+  • **Section 43 & Section 66:** Unauthorized extraction, copying, downloading, scraping, or manipulation of source code and underlying database logic constitutes cyber-trespass, incurring civil damages and criminal liability.

+  • **Section 79 Intermediary Guidelines:** Formally reserves the rights to issue legal ceiling demands and mandatory Takedown Notices to host providers (GitHub Pages) harboring unauthorized forks or visual derivatives.

 ### Embedded Rights Statement

 A formal copyright notice is embedded inside the live architectural layout:
 > **© 2026 by ISHAAN HUMANEY.
 POWERED AND SECURED BY ISHAAN HUMANEY.**

 ### Licensing

-This repository is governed by a **Proprietary / All Rights Reserved License**.
-Code visibility on GitHub does not grant a public domain license to duplicate, redistribute, or use these layout files in third-party environments.
-For details, see the accompanying `LICENSE` file.
+This repository is governed by a Proprietary / All Rights Reserved License.
+Public visibility of the codebase on GitHub is provided strictly for peer review, academic evaluation, and personal demonstration purposes.

+**Public visibility does NOT constitute a waiver of rights, nor does it grant a public domain license to duplicate, fork, mirror, redistribute, or utilize these layout files, stylesheets, or scripts in third-party environments.**

+For full statutory details and restrictions, see the accompanying `LICENSE` file.